-Posting a 70 wRC+ in 129 games in 2018, Jones retooled his swing this offseason in an effort to become more level.
-By doing this, he’s looking to make more contact and cut down on his 30.4% strikeout rate from last year.
-Let’s dive into the adjustments he’s made with a swing from July 25, 2018 against the Royals and compare it to one of April 17th, 2019 against the Pirates.
+Posting a 70 wRC+ in 129 games in 2018, Jones retooled his mechanics this offseason to follow a more level swing path.
+This change is designed to make more contact and improve on his 30.4% strikeout rate from last season.
+The first example is Jones’ swing from July 25, 2018 against the Royals compared to April 17th, 2019 against the Pirates.

-There are a few key points here.
-In 2018, Jones’ shows a very open stance.
-In 2019, we notice it’s still slightly open, but he’s brought his front leg in considerably.
-This simplifies his loading step which will increase consistency.
-Jones has also toned down his movement pre-pitch.
+There are two key points here.
+In 2018, Jones is using a noticeably open stance.
+In 2019, the stance is still slightly open, but the front leg is now offset by just a few inches.
+This simplifies his loading step and increases consistency with an easy motion to repeat.
+The second change seen is that pre-pitch movement has been toned down.
 In the first GIF, we see Jones tap his foot and wiggle his bat simultaneously before starting to load.
-For someone struggling at the plate, added movement can be unnecessary and cause all kinds of issues with timing.
-In the second GIF, the foot tap has been eliminated and only slight movement of the bat is noticeable.
-The hand path and follow through seem to be roughly the same.
-For a player struggling with production paired with a high K rate, the simpler the better.
-This is certainly a step in the right direction for Jones.
+With his struggles at the plate, this movement is unnecessary and is a likely cause of timing issues.
+In the second GIF, the foot tap is eliminated and there is less movement of the bat.
+The hand path and follow-through appear unchanged.
+For a player struggling with a high strikeout rate, the simpler the better.
+This is a step in the right direction.

-Here we have his 2-run HR off Noah Syndergaard from May 24th.
-In the previous 2 examples, Jones starts holding the bat high near eye level.
-Here we see the bat resting on his shoulders, with his hands close to his body in a ready position.
-Jones has been praised for his lightning-quick hands and this allows him to take full advantage of this skill.
-Transferring to the loading position by only pulling the bat back allows for more time for pitch recognition, as well as less moving parts to get in the way of making contact.
+This GIF is a 2-run home run off Noah Syndergaard from May 24th.
+In the previous two examples, Jones holds the bat high near eye level.
+Here the bat is seen resting on his shoulders with the hands close to his body in a ready position.
+Jones has been praised as a prospect for his lightning-quick hands.
+The lowered bat position and hand placement result in a quick transfer to the loading position, allowing him to take full advantage of his bat speed.
+This change creates more reaction time for pitch recognition and less moving parts that complicate the swing.

-This change finally gave him the results he was looking for.
-In the month of May, he turned around his fortunes posting a .271/.344/.494 slash line in 28 games.
-His walk rate boosted from 3.6% in April to 9.4% in May and he cut down his K rate to 30.9% for the month.
-This new stance greatly improved his pitch recognition, and he started mashing the baseball as a result.
-A strikeout rate above 30% is still a concern, but if improvements continue to be made, Jones is turning himself into an All-Star caliber player.
+In the month of May, Jones turned the tide on his offensive woes posting a .271/.344/.494 slash line in 28 games.
+His walk rate improved from 3.6% in April to 9.4% in May and his strikeout rate decreased to 30.9%.
+The new stance significantly improved his pitch recognition and he began crushing baseballs.
+A strikeout rate above 30% is still a concern but if improvements continue to be made Jones is turning himself into an All-Star caliber player.

-Jones soared to even greater heights by dominating the month of June.
-In 25 games, he slashed .291/.351/.547 and cut his K rate for the month to 25.5%.
-The simplified swing has led him to premier offensive production over the past 2 months.
-JaCoby Jones ranks 30th in baseball with a 48.3% hard hit rate.
+Jones soared to greater heights with a dominant June.
+In 25 games, he slashed .291/.351/.547 with a strikeout rate of 25.5%.
+His simplified swing led to premier offensive production over the past 2 months.
+According to Baseball Savant, JaCoby Jones currently ranks 30th among all hitters with a 48.3% hard-hit rate.

-Most hitters enter their peak seasons around age 28.
-Having recently turned 27, Jones seems to have finally found himself at the plate.
-These are smaller sample sizes, so a broad range of data is necessary to conclude if he has become a solid offensive player.
-However, if he continues to lower his strikeouts while hitting the ball this hard, the sky is the limit.
+Most players enter their peak offensive seasons around age 28.
+Having recently turned 27, Jones seems to have found himself at the plate.
+It is important to recognize these are small samples and a broad range of data is necessary to come to concrete conclusions.
+However, if the current trend continues the sky is the limit.